vincentdephily/emlop/COMPARISON.md

 ## Speed

-Emlop is faster than the rest (and uses less memory, but that wasn't an issue to begin with).

-Emlop and golop always calculate the merge time.
-Pqlop and golop do not have an `emerge -p` mode.

-Some timings (in seconds, idle system, best time of many runs) on my machine which has about 35K emerges in its log:
+Emlop is faster (and uses less memory, as a bonus).
+Here are timings for some common commands (in seconds, best time of many runs, ~35K emerges in emerge.log):

 |                                                                    | genlop | emlop   | pqlop | golop   |
 | :----------------------------------------------------------------- | :----: | :-----: | :---: | :-----: |